-6.1 Fair Play
+6.2 Fair Play

-6.1.1 Robots that cause deliberate or repeated damage to the arena will be disqualified.

-6.1.2 Humans that cause deliberate interference with robots or damage to the arena will be disqualified.

-6.1.3 It is expected that the aim of all teams is to participate fairly.
+- 6.2.1 Robots that cause deliberate or repeated damage to the arena will be disqualified. - 6.2.2 Humans that cause deliberate interference with robots or damage to the arena will be disqualified. - 6.2.3 It is expected that the aim of all teams is to participate fairly.

-6.2 Behavior
+6.3 Behavior

-6.2.1 Participants should be mindful of other people and their robots when moving around the tournament venue.6.2.2 Participants are not to enter setup areas of other leagues or other teams, unless explicitly invited to do so by team members.

-6.2.3 Participants who misbehave may be asked to leave the building and risk being disqualified from the tournament.
-6.2.4 These rules will be enforced at the discretion of the referees, officials, tournament organizers and local law enforcement authorities.
+- 6.3.1 Participants should be mindful of other people and their robots when moving around the tournament venue. - 6.3.2 Participants are not allowed to enter setup areas of other leagues or other teams, unless explicitly invited to do so by team members. - 6.3.3 Teams will be responsible for checking update information (schedules, meetings, announcements, etc.) during the event.
+Update information will be provided on notice boards in the venue and (if possible) on the local competition website and/or the RoboCup or RoboCupJunior websites. - 6.3.4 Participants who misbehave may be asked to leave the building and risk being disqualified from the tournament. - 6.3.5 These rules will be enforced at the discretion of the referees, officials, tournament organizers and local law enforcement authorities.

-6.3 Mentors
+6.4 Mentors

-6.3.1 Mentors (teachers, parents, chaperons, translators and other adult team members) are not allowed in the student work area.

-6.3.2 Sufficient seating will be supplied for mentors to remain in a supervisory capacity close to the student work area.6.3.3 Mentors are not permitted to repair robots or be involved in programming of their team's robots.

-6.3.4 Mentor interference with robots or referee decisions will result in a warning in the first instance.
-If this recurs, the team will risk being disqualified.

-6.3.5 Robots have to be principally students' own work.
+- 6.4.1 Adults (mentors, teachers, parents, chaperons, translators and other adult team members) are not allowed in the student work area. - 6.4.2 Sufficient seating will be supplied for mentors to remain in a supervisory capacity close to the student work area. - 6.4.3 Mentors are not permitted to repair robots or be involved in programming of their team's robots. - 6.4.4 Mentor interference with robots or referee decisions will result in a warning in the first instance.
+If this recurs, the team will risk being disqualified. - 6.4.5 Robots have to be mainly students' own work.
 Any robot that appears to be identical to another robot may be prompted for re-inspection.

-6.4 Ethics and Integrity
+6.5 Ethics and Integrity

-6.4.1 Fraud and misconduct are not condoned.
-Fraudulent acts may include the following:

-a) Mentors working on the software or hardware of students' robot(s) during the competition.

-b) "Higher league group" and/or more advanced group of students may provide advice, but should not do the work for "Lower league group".
+- 6.5.1 Fraud and misconduct are not condoned.
+Fraudulent acts may include the following: - a) Mentors working on the software or hardware of students' robot(s) during the competition. - b) "Higher league group" and/or more advanced group of students may provide advice, but should not do the work for "Lower league group".
 For example, a secondary group helped to fix its peer primary group's work, software or hardware prior to and/or during the competition.
 This may risk the secondary group to be disqualified as well.
-See "Code of Conduct, 6.3.3 & 6.3.5".
-This applies not just to mentors, but also to higher league (advanced) group of students as well.

-6.4.2 RoboCupJunior reserves the right to revoke an award if fraudulent behavior can be proven after the awarding ceremony took place.

-6.4.3 If it is clear that a mentor intentionally violates the code of conduct, and repeatedly modifies and works on the students' robot(s) during the competition, the mentor will be banned from future participation in RoboCupJunior competitions.

-6.4.4 Teams that violate the code of conduct can be disqualified from the tournament.
-It is also possible to disqualify only a single team member from further participation in the tournament.

-6.4.5 In less severe cases of violations of the code of conduct, a team will be given a warning.
+See "Code of Conduct, 6.4.3 & 6.4.5".
+This applies not just to mentors, but also to higher league (advanced) group of students as well. - 6.5.2 RoboCupJunior reserves the right to revoke an award if fraudulent behavior can be proven after the awarding ceremony took place. - 6.5.3 If it is clear that a mentor intentionally violates the code of conduct, and repeatedly modifies and works on the students' robot(s) during the competition, the mentor will be banned from future participation in RoboCupJunior competitions. - 6.5.4 Teams that violate the code of conduct can be disqualified from the tournament.
+It is also possible to disqualify only a single team member from further participation in the tournament. - 6.5.5 In less severe cases of violations of the code of conduct, a team will be given a warning.
 In severe or repeated cases of violations of the code of conduct, a team can be disqualified immediately without a warning.

-6.5 Sharing
+6.6 Sharing